 Paralegals play an important role in the legal industry.
 Without them, lawyers would have to spend more time searching for documents, researching laws, and drafting legal documents.
-That would force law firms to hire more lawyers, which would cost a lot of money.
-By hiring paralegals, who need associate’s degrees instead of graduate degrees, law firms can meet the needs of clients while keeping costs lower.
+That would force law firms to hire more lawyers to prepare legal documents, costing a lot of money.
+By hiring an entry-level paralegal, who needs an associate’s degree instead of a graduate degree, law firms can meet clients’ needs while lowering costs.

-Becoming a paralegal allows one to enjoy benefits such as job security, steady career growth, a prestigious role, and multiple work environments to choose from.
+Becoming an entry-level paralegal allows one to enjoy benefits such as job security, steady compensation, career growth, a prestigious role, and multiple work environments to choose from.
 The competitive salary that goes with this sought-after profession is definitely only one of its many advantages.

-In this article, we will explore the average salary of a paralegal in Ontario – and along the way, we will provide additional context to these salary rates by talking a bit about educational requirements, job roles, and demand.
+In this article, we will explore the average salaries of paralegals in Ontario – and along the way, we will provide additional context to these salaries by talking a bit about educational requirements, job roles, and demand.

 Average Salary for a Paralegal in Ontario

-The average paralegal salary in Ontario, Canada is around $55,000 per year.
-This equates to an hourly rate of $27.50.
-Considering that paralegals don’t need to complete an undergraduate degree and would only need 2 years to complete a paralegal training program accredited by the Law Society of Ontario, this is an excellent direction for men and women who want to earn a competitive salary and establish a stable career as soon as possible.
+The average Ontario paralegal salary is around $55,000 annually.
+This yearly salary equates to an hourly rate of pay of $27.50.
+This is excellent pay considering paralegals don’t need an undergraduate degree and would only need to complete two years of paralegal training accredited by the Law Society of Ontario to become an entry-level paralegal.
+Becoming a paralegal is an excellent direction for men and women who want to earn a competitive salary and establish a stable career as soon as possible.

-Of course, like most other professions, the salary of a paralegal depends on their level of experience and physical location.
-To demonstrate how these factors affect a paralegal’s salary in Ontario, here is a list of average salaries for the cities of Toronto, Ottawa, Mississauga, and Hamilton – depending on the level of experience that the paralegal has:
+Of course, like most other professions, paralegals’ salaries depend on their experience level and physical location.
+To demonstrate how these factors affect a paralegal’s salary in Ontario, here is a list of average paralegal salaries for the cities of Toronto, Ottawa, Mississauga, and Hamilton – depending on the level of experience the paralegal has:

 Average Paralegal Salary in Toronto